hgupta01/voice_recognition_ros/README.md

 ```

 ### Ros Speaker Verification
+Do following modifications and run the launch file voice_launch.launch file.
-Add the users name in config/users_list.yaml for which the application has to accessed.
-To run the speaker verification node, launch the voice_launch.launch file.
++ Add the users name in config/users_list.yaml for which the application has to accessed.
++ Add the wit.ai access token in src/speaker_verification.py.

 ## References